tractorjuice/storygpt/README.md

-# Wardley Insight Report
+# StoryGPT

-This Streamlit application allows users to interact with a chatbot trained on GPT-4 to analyze and provide insights on a given Wardley Map.
-Users can ask questions and receive insights on various aspects of the map, such as component relationships, market trends, and potential improvements.
-Producing a final report of the insights
+This Streamlit application allows users to interact with a chatbot trained on GPT-4 to create a story.

 ## Features

-- Retrieve a Wardley Map based on its ID.
-- Fetch a Wardley Map based on a predefined list of IDs.
-- Get a Wardley Map from a GitHub repository
-- Interact with a GPT-4 based chatbot to ask questions and receive insights about the Wardley Map.
-- Display generated responses from the chatbot.
-- Download chat transcripts and generated documents as separate files.
+-

 ## Requirements